sunipa/OSCaR-Orthogonal-Subspace-Correction-and-Rectification/README.md

 done
 ```

-## Training NLI models with OsCAR
+## Training NLI models with OSCaR

-You can train NLI models with rotational debiasing (OsCAR) via:
+You can train NLI models with rotational debiasing (OSCaR) via:
 ```
 GPUID=[GPUID]
 for SEED in 1 2 3; do